clearpath-docs/warthog-sphinx-tutorials/doc/Simulating.rst

 .. image:: images/warthog_simulation_banner.png
     :alt: Warthog Simulation

 Whether you actually have a Warthog robot or not, the Warthog simulator is a great way to get started with ROS robot development.
-In this tutorial, we will go through the basics of starting Gazebo and Rviz and how to drive your Warthog around.
+In this tutorial, we will go through the basics of starting Gazebo and rviz and how to drive your Warthog around.

 .. note::

-  Before you can use this tutorial, make sure you have :doc:`installed Warthog's software <WarthogInstallation>`
+  Before you can use this tutorial, make sure you have :doc:`installed Warthog's software <Installing>`

 Launch Gazebo
 -------------